mockgee/mockgee.com/content/about.md

 description: This is a about page.
 ---

-This is an <code>about</code> page.
-Currently it is underdevelopment.
+Mockgee is an API mock server developed by [ElfEdge](https://www.elfedge.com).
+It is designed to provide consumable APIs available to developers even before actual APIs are ready.

 Back to [home](/)